GabrielmAlves/dgm-2026.1/README.md

 - 3 Can fine-tuning with controlled data improve the model’s ability to correctly apply attributes?
 - 4 Does the model architecture itself limit the ability to disentangle attributes from objects?
 - 5 Are alternative architectures (e.g., Beta-VAE) more effective in handling attribute control?
-- 1 (To what extent do training data influence the model's response to a user's request when the requested attributes are unconventional?)
+- 2 (To what extent do training data influence the model's response to a user's request when the requested attributes are unconventional?)
-- 2 (Can fine-tuning data improve the model’s ability to correctly apply attributes?)

 # Expected Output of the Generative Model.
-The output of the generative model in this project will consist of images generated from '"""""""controlled"""""""" textual prompts, with a specific focus on attribute manipulation, especially color.
+The output of the generative model in this project will consist of images generated from controlled textual prompts, with a specific focus on attribute manipulation, especially color.

 In the initial state (pre-trained model), the system is expected to generate images influenced by learned statistical patterns, often failing to correctly apply uncommon attributes specified in the prompt.